 - HEPA filter - Most quiet air purifier comes with either type of HEPA filters.
 A True HEPA filter will capture 99.97% airborne particles as small as 0.3 microns.
 A HEPA-type filter will capture 99% airborne particles as small as 2 microns.
 Needless to say, a true HEPA filter would be a better pick.

 - Activated Carbon filter - Again, there are few types to go with.
 A good carbon filter will trap all smoke particles and odors from your home.
 If you have particularly sensitive to smell from mold, tobacco, or even diaper, look for an air purifier with this filter.

 - UV-light - The main filtration for UV air purifiers.
 Uses short-wavelength UV light that generates zero noise to kill microorganisms by damaging their DNA.
-Super effective against germs and bacteria.
+Super effective against germs, bacteria, and viruses.

 - Price - Other than the retail price, most air purifiers require the filters to be replaced annually and is going to cost you.
 Make sure you do your research and are comfortable with the filter replacement cost every year.

 - Power consumption - Most silent air purifier has low power usage due to weaker airflow output.
 For long hours of operation, expect an annual electricity bill between $30-100 depending on the sizes of the air purifier.

 - Warranty - Most air purifiers come with 5 years warranty on parts and labors.
 However, certain brands have limited service centers and if the unit does break down, you might have difficulty sending it for repair.

 Is It OK To Leave A Quiet Air Purifier On All Night?